sav-che/TL-2/Authors/Sprengel, Anton {std. A. Spreng.}.md

-> [!cite] BHL link: this entry starts at [page 804](https://www.biodiversitylibrary.org/item/104077#page/818/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 804](https://www.biodiversitylibrary.org/page/33333943) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sprengel, Anton (1803-1851), German (Prussian-Saxony) botanist; Dr. phil.
 Halle 1825; habil. ib.
 1828; lecturer at the University of Halle from 1829; ultimately volunteer in the Schleswig-Holstein war of 1851; son of K.P.J.
-Sprengel. (*A. Spreng.*).
+Sprengel.
+**Abbreviated name**: *A. Spreng.*

 #### Herbarium and types